 Elissa Gomez [she/her/hers] is a third-year undergraduate student at UC San Diego majoring in Public Health Community Sciences and minoring in Psychology.
-Her future career interests include working with refugee and immigrant women to help them develop interpersonal skills to navigate gender discrimination in healthcare.
+Her future career interests include researching physical activity interventions among Hispanic female adolescents to help them develop sustainable health behaviors.
 She intends to apply what she learns at the Collab Lab about ethical clinical practices, mental health stigmatization, and autonomy in treatment decision-making in her future work endeavors to respect individuals’ lived experiences.

 Joanna Nazari Jain is a third-year undergraduate student majoring in Human Biology at UC San Diego.
 She hopes to pursue a career in medicine, and is excited about patient-centered care and improving healthcare access and delivery for vulnerable communities.

 Han Trieu is a third-year undergraduate at UC San Diego studying Psychology with a specialization in Human Health.
 She hopes to attend graduate school to pursue a PhD in Clinical Psychology.
 Her goal is to spread mental health awareness within the educational system to promote health and well-being for the youth.

 Crystal Quan is a second-year undergraduate at UCSD, double majoring in Sociology and Psychology.
 She hopes to attend graduate school and get a PhD in Clinical Psychology to have a more in-depth understanding of mental health.
 She aims to remove the social stigma on mental illness, encourage patients to seek help, and provide more reliable, effective, and trustworthy treatment.